Rio Carnival's overlooked, all-important rite: The count - KTVZ

 The top six finishers get percentages of box office revenue.
 But only the champion school goes down in history, and no one remembers the runner-up, said Jorge Perlingeiro, the president of the top league.

 For over three decades, Perlingeiro has been the voice of Carnival, announcing judges’ scores one by one.
-Each bellow of “10!” — the top score — with his heavy Rio accent launches a school’s fanatics into ecstasy; anything less can elicit frustrated groans.
-He will be at the Sambadrome on Wednesday, opening judges’ sealed envelopes transported there by armored car.
+Each bellow of “10!” — the top score — with his heavy Rio accent launched the schools’ fanatics into ecstasy Wednesday.
+Some lower scores elicited frustrated groans.
+More than half of Rio’s televisions were tuned in, according to Ibope, a company that monitors ratings.

-Last year, the televised ceremony lasted almost 90 minutes, with no less than 540 scores read aloud for 12 schools.
-The winning school achieved 269.9 – one-tenth of a point shy of perfect.
-Recognizing that Carnival’s scoring system needed some simplification, the league this year reduced the number of judges to 36 from 45, meaning only 432 grades will be read Wednesday.
+The ceremony lasted about 90 minutes, with no less than 432 scores read aloud for 12 schools.
+The winning school, Imperatriz Leopoldinense, achieved 269.8 — two-tenths of a point shy of perfect.
+The title ends the school’s 22-year drought and cements its Carnival director’s star reputation.
+At the Sambadrome, the school’s drum leader crumpled and cried when the win was announced while a packed crowd at the school jumped for joy.

 In 1974, samba school Mocidade lost the title because one costume judge handed down an inexplicably low score of 4, Fabato said.
 In 1986, Brazilian soccer legend Socrátes was selected to judge drums, but had zero expertise, so he rated schools based solely on crowd reaction.
 Samba schools were furious.
 One school’s president said Socrátes was too drunk to judge and demanded that his scores be annulled.